TiAmoLip/BIRM/README.md

 The first code does not need gpu since I tried on colab and found it not improved much.

 The test0.72045.pth is the state dict of mlp in the second code.

+By the way, the backup_base.ipynb is used to back up the base part of backdoor adjustment: it only contains logs and code that involves adjusting dataset